 Review Management: The Ultimate Business Owner’s Guide

-Even with a winning idea, the best location, and a killer management team; businesses still need a strong online presence to thrive in today’s digital world.
+Even with a winning idea, the best location, and a killer reputation management team; businesses still need a strong online presence to thrive in today’s digital world.
 Over 627,000 new businesses open every year, which means thousands of new potential competitors.
-You need to stand out, and developing your online image is one great way to do that.
+You need to stand out, and developing your online image is one place to do that.

 When trying to drum up internet popularity, most small business owners focus on the obvious.
 Posting on social media.
 Paying for online ads.
 Maybe hosting an Instagram contest or two.